 National Small Business Week - Resources To Help You Celebrate

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »It's been a rocky couple of years for many small business owners...but National Small Business Week is coming up next week nonetheless.
+Opinions expressed by Entrepreneur contributors are their own.It's been a rocky couple of years for many small business owners...but National Small Business Week is coming up next week nonetheless.
 Many may not be in a mood to celebrate, but the week does at least offer entrepreneurs a few interesting events and resources.
 A few resources business owners might find useful:

 Webcast and local events: If you can't get to the Mandarin Oriental to hear the CEO of Zipcar and other cool speakers, the whole shebang is going to be Webcast.
 Also, state SBA offices are putting on their own local events in conjunction with NSBW from here through early June.